-Are you feeling overwhelmed about your next family vacation with the kids?
-Today we’re sharing our best trip tips for families and favorite must-have travel essentials to make it less stressful for you!
+Are you getting excited and feeling overwhelmed about your next family vacation with the kids?
+Today we’re sharing our best trip tips for families including our complete list of favorite must-have travel essentials to make it less stressful for you!

 Best Trip Tips for Families